Everything you need to know about this classic pellet grill. All your questions are answered with our Pit Boss 700FB review.

 One of the best things about pellet smoking is the ability to set up your food, and leave it to do its thing in your smoker while you can go enjoy yourself elsewhere.

-Perfect for lazy weekends, the long-form cooking method has remained one of my favorite for years.
+Perfect for lazy weekends, the long-form cooking method has remained one of my favorites for years.

 Easy temperature control